erikdmitchell/pickle-custom-login/readme.txt

 * Fixed issue where leaving the reCaptcha setting unchecked caused an error on the front end.

 * Added setting for a custom logout redirect.

+* Template system tweaked so you no longer need the templates sub folder.
+Files can go in {active-theme}/em-custom-login/

 = 0.1.3 =